-Tacrolimus, FK-506 or Fujimycin is an immunosuppressive drug that is mainly used after allogeneic organ transplant to reduce the activity of the patient’s immune system and so lower the risk of organ rejection.
+Tacrolimus (FK-506 or Fujimycin) is used in an immunosuppressive agent for allogeneic organ transplant to reduce the activity of the patient’s immune system and lower the risk of organ rejection.
 It is also used in a topical preparation in the treatment of atopic dermatitis (eczema), severe refractory uveitis after bone marrow transplants, and for the skin condition vitiligo.

 |Handling||Avoid contact with skin, eyes, and personal clothing.
 Wash hands thoroughly after handling.
 Avoid breathing fumes.
 Use only with adequate ventilation.
 Wear suitable protective clothing, gloves, and eye/face protection.
 Keep away from sources of ignition.
 Minimize dust generation and accumulation.
 Keep container tightly closed.
 Open and handle container with care.
 Do not eat, drink, or smoke while handling.|